GinaHsu/Meow-Popular-Movie-APP/README.md

-# Meow Popular Movie APP
+# Meow Popular Movie APP:
-https://ginahsu.com/portfolio/meow-popular-movie-app/

-Udacity- Associate Android Developer Fast Track: https://www.udacity.com/course/associate-android-developer-fast-track--nd818

-This is a project to build an APP for the popular movies searching.
+This is a project to build an APP for the popular movies searching. https://ginahsu.com/portfolio/meow-popular-movie-app/

+# Udacity course: Associate Android Developer Fast Track: https://www.udacity.com/course/associate-android-developer-fast-track--nd818
-# Project 1:
+## Project 1:
   Required Tasks
   Build a UI layout for multiple Activities.
   Launch these Activities via Intent.
   Fetch data from themovieDB API

-# Project 2:
+## Project 2:
 Add additional functionality to the app we built in Stage 1.

   We add more information to our movie details view: